web-infra-dev/rsbuild/packages/document/docs/en/shared/onAfterStartDevServer.md

-Called after starting the development server, you can get the port number with the `port` parameter, and the page routes info with the `routes` parameter.
+Called after starting the dev server, you can get the port number with the `port` parameter, and the page routes info with the `routes` parameter.

 - **Type:**